-Students must pass all of the preceding 16 subjects.
+Students must pass all of the preceding 16 modules.
 (Approved by Senate Rules Comm wef 2014/10)

-In addition to DUT Rule G17, a first semester student who fails three or more subjects with a final result of less than 40% in each subject is not permitted to reregister in this programme.
-Deregistration from any subjects is subject to the provision of DUT Rule G6.
+In addition to DUT Rule G17, a first semester student who fails three or more modules with a final result of less than 40% in each module is not permitted to reregister in this programme.
+Deregistration from any module is subject to the provision of DUT Rule G6.
 (Approved by Senate Rules Comm wef 2014/10)